 All regular way of purchases and sales of financial assets are recognised on trade date which is the date that the Company commits to purchase or sell the asset.
-Regular way purchases or sales of financial assets require delivery of assets within the period generally established by regulation or convention of market price.
+Regular way purchases or sales of financial assets require delivery of assets within the period generally established by regulation or market convention.

-(I) Financial instrument - Derecognition of financial assets
+(I) Derecognition of financial assets

 Financial assets are derecognised when the rights to receive cash flows from them have expired or where they have been transferred, and the Company has also transferred substantially all risks and rewards of ownership.
-On derecognition of a financial asset, the difference between the carrying amount and the sum of the consideration received and any cumulative gain or loss that was recognised in other comprehensive income is reclassified to profit and loss.
+On derecognition of a financial asset, the difference between the carrying amount and the sum of the consideration received and any cumulative gain or loss that was recognised in other comprehensive income is reclassified to profit or loss.